Be wary of faked android headunits

-Faked and incorrectly described headunits are common in an ever increasingly crowded market.
-The sellers and manufacturers of unbranded android headunits have some rogues that use underhanded tactics to make the sale.
-Follow our advice to steer clear of the faked specifications and fraudulent listings, and if you came to late, there is also some advice on how to make things good.
+Faked and incorrectly described Android headunits are expected in an ever-increasingly crowded market.
+The sellers and manufacturers of unbranded Android headunits have some rogues that use underhanded tactics to make the sale.
+Follow our advice to avoid faked specifications and fraudulent listings, and if you came too late, there is also some advice on how to make things good.

 Common